 To ensure continued performance from the air ride suspension it is important to check that the axles are operating at the correct ride height.
 This check requires a tape measure.
-Figure 27 illustrates how to measure the ride height.
-All of our grain trailers use a 14" ride height suspension.
+Figure 31 illustrates how to measure the ride height.
+All of our grain trailers use a 14" ride height suspension except the 40' and 42' Distinction tandem, which use a 17" ride height.

 Ride height must be set on the axle equipped with the ride height control valve.
 Every trailer has only one ride height control valve to control air pressure in the air suspension.
 This one valve controls the air pressure in all air bags on all of the axles.
 By having one common supply of air to all air bags it ensures that they all carry exactly the same weight.
 The primary ride height control valve will be located on a suspension hanger on the roadside of the trailer.
 To check the ride height of the suspension proceed as follows:

 - a.
 Park the trailer on a flat, level surface. - b.
 Chock the wheels on the trailer so the unit cannot roll. - c.
 Check tire pressure of the tires on the axle being measured.
 Adjust tire pressure to suit the tire manufacturer's recommendations. - d.
 The trailer air system must be charged to perform this check.
 The supply air can be from a towing tractor or connect a shop air supply to the emergency glad hand to pressurize the air tanks. - e.
 The ride height control valve is intentionally designed to be slow acting in order to reduce air consumption in normal service.
 After the air supply is connected allow suffient time for the system to fill and for the ride height valve to stabilize. - f.
 The trailer emergency/parking brakes must remain released while performing this check.
-Close the air suspension dump valve in the
+Close the air suspension dump valve in the air gage box to allow the air suspension to function normally.

-Figure 27 - Suspension Ride Height Setting
+Figure 31 - Suspension Ride Height Setting

-Figure 28 - Ride Height Mechanism
+Figure 32 - Ride Height Mechanism

-- air gage box to allow the air suspension to function normally. - g.
+- g.
 Ride height is defined as the distance from the suspension mounting surface (bottom of trailer frame) to the centre of the axle tube.
 Since there is no way to measure to the centre of the axle, simply measure to the top of the axle tube and then add half the diameter of the tube.
 All Grain Trailers use 5 3/4" diameter axles, therefore, add 2 7/8" to the tape measured distance to arrive at your actual ride height.
-See Figure 27. - If the ride height is incorrect it can be adjusted by changing the length of the linkage rod of the ride height control valve.
+See Figure 31. - If the ride height is incorrect it can be adjusted by changing the length of the linkage rod of the ride height control valve.
 This rod connects the arm on the valve to the trailing arm of the suspension.
 Disconnect the linkage rod from the arm of the valve.
 By hand, raise the arm to increase ride height lower the arm to decrease it.
 Allow sufficient time for the valve to stabilize at the new setting and then re-measure the ride height.
 Repeat this step until the desired 14" ride height is achieved.
-See Figure 28.
+See Figure 32.